 Here is a handy list of minky sewing tips and tricks to help you figure out how to love sewing with minky fabric because who doesn't love the soft cuddliness of dimple dot minky or the plush luxury of rose swirl minky.
-I have made too many baby blankets with minky to count and have wanted on more than one occasion to rip all of my hair out, scream every bad word I know, and throw my sewing machine as far I could see.
+I have made too many baby blankets with minky fabric to count and have wanted on more than one occasion to rip all of my hair out, scream every bad word I know, and throw my sewing machine as far I could see.
 I have sworn again and again to never sew with minky, but after a little research and lots of trial and error I have made friends with it and it has even become one of my favorite fabrics.

 Frequently Asked Questions About Sewing With Minky Fabric

 Minky Fabric is a synthetic fabric made out polyester.
 It is extremely soft and silky, similar to a velvet but softer like your favorite cashmere sweater.
 It is warm like fleece.
 Because it is a synthetic fabric, it is not breathable but is great for keeping warm in the winter.
 There are different types of minky ranging from a short pile cuddle minky to a long rose swirl or faux fur that are as luxurious as fur.

 How to Care for Minky Fabric